mythz/java-linq-examples/README.md

 ### Running the examples

-The results of each of the LINQ examples are logged in an Android device:
+Each of the LINQ Examples can be run from the included Android App with its results logged to the screen:

 ![](https://raw.githubusercontent.com/ServiceStack/Assets/master/img/wikis/java/linq-examples-screenshot.png)

-You can choose to run specific examples by commenting the sections you're not interested in [MainActivity.java](https://github.com/mythz/java-linq-examples/blob/432dfeb0ea3c95ecdd8e007886a77d1508d6f312/src/app/src/main/java/servicestack/net/javalinqexamples/MainActivity.java#L54-L67).
+Run the included [Android Studio project](https://github.com/mythz/java-linq-examples/tree/master/src) to execute all the examples.
+You can also choose to only run specific examples by commenting out any of the sections you're not interested in [MainActivity.java](https://github.com/mythz/java-linq-examples/blob/432dfeb0ea3c95ecdd8e007886a77d1508d6f312/src/app/src/main/java/servicestack/net/javalinqexamples/MainActivity.java#L54-L67).

-To see the full output of all the examples, run the [Android Studio project](https://github.com/mythz/java-linq-examples/tree/master/src) locally.
-A copy of the example output is also available in [linq-log.txt](https://raw.githubusercontent.com/mythz/java-linq-examples/master/linq-log.txt).
+A copy of the LINQ examples output is also available in [linq-log.txt](https://raw.githubusercontent.com/mythz/java-linq-examples/master/linq-log.txt).

 ### Contents